beaubaileyy/PythonForEverybody/README.md

 String conversions - You can use float() and int() to convert between strings and integers, you will get an error if the string does not contain numeric characters

+User input - You can instruct python to pause and read data from the user using input() function, this function returns a string